Understanding social extensions

 Google can show how many Google+ followers your business has with your ads.
-These social extensions can appear with your ad without any setup if:
+These social extensions can automatically appear with your ad if:

 How social extensions work